There is one session available:

 About this courseSkip About this course

-How can we eradicate malaria?
+How can we eradicate malaria, a disease that has caused more deaths than the two world wars combined?
+Can modern data science help us in eliminating this mosquito-borne disease?
+How do the biology, ecology, and epidemiology of the malaria-causing parasites Plasmodium falciparum and Plasmodium vivax differ?
 Explore the scientific and technological underpinnings of malaria, as well as the historical, political, social, and economic contexts in which control, elimination, and eradication efforts unfold.

 What you'll learnSkip What you'll learn

-- The biology of the malaria parasite, the mosquito vector, and the human host
+- Gain insights on the biology of the malaria parasite, the mosquito vector, and the human host

-- Historical, political, social, and economic contexts of malaria control, elimination, and eradication efforts
+- Understand the historical, political, behavioral, and socio-economic contexts of malaria control, elimination, and eradication efforts

 The course begins with the "big picture."
-In the lecture, Dr. Pedro Alonso, the head of the World Health Organization (WHO) Global Malaria Programme, offers an overview of the progress made—as well as challenges encountered – in malaria control and towards malaria elimination over the past decade.
-The module contextualizes these trends in WHO’s ongoing transition from promoting a one-size-fits-all strategy to tailoring approaches according to local and regional epidemiological, environmental, and political contexts.
+In the lecture, Dr. Pedro L. Alonso, the head of the World Health Organization (WHO) Global Malaria Programme, offers an overview of the progress made—as well as challenges encountered – in malaria control and towards malaria elimination over the past decade.
+The module contextualizes these trends in WHO’s ongoing transition from promoting a "one-size-fits-all" strategy to tailoring and targeting interventions according to local and regional epidemiological, environmental, and political contexts.

 This module provides foundational scientific knowledge for the course, including important biological aspects of the malaria parasite, the mosquito vector, and the human host.
 In this module’s lecture, Professor Dyann F. Wirth begins with a brief overview of how malaria came to be understood, then goes into detail on the parasite’s life cycle, how malaria affects humans, and the existing and sought-after tools to prevent and treat malaria.
 Finally, Professor Wirth reviews global endeavors to eradicate malaria.

-This module focuses on the Anopheles mosquitoes that are the vector that transmit malaria to humans.
+This module focuses on the Anopheles mosquitoes, which are the vectors that transmit malaria from human to human.
 Professor Flaminia Catteruccia discusses biological and anatomical features of mosquitoes that influence how the parasite is acquired from humans, develops in the mosquito, and is transmitted back to humans.
-Professor Catteruccia then discusses how current vector control strategies work, why they fail, and how improved understanding of vector biology can lead to improved vector and parasite control strategies.
+Professor Catteruccia then discusses how current vector control strategies work, why they fail, and how an improved understanding of vector biology can lead to improved vector and parasite control strategies.

 This course module introduces learners to the contributions of the burgeoning field of genomics to understanding and controlling malaria.
 After introducing key genetic principles, Dr. Sarah Volkman uses data on genetics from Senegal, Panama, and Mozambique to describe how parasite populations are changing.
 Currently available genomic tools and methods, along with their application to inform key questions about malaria transmission, prevention, and treatment, are discussed.